Young Investigator Program (YIP)

 Full proposals for the FY2020 Office of Naval Research Young Investigator Program will be accepted until August 16, 2019 11:59 p.m. local Eastern time.

-The Office of Naval Research (ONR) is interested in receiving proposals for its Young Investigator Program (YIP).
-ONR's YIP seeks to identify and support academic scientists and engineers who are in their first or second full-time tenure-track or tenure-track-equivalent academic appointment, who have received their doctorate or equivalent degree on or after 01 January 2011, and who show exceptional promise for doing creative research.
+The Office of Naval Research (ONR) Young Investigator Program seeks to identify and support academic scientists and engineers who are in their first or second full-time tenure-track or tenure-track-equivalent academic appointment, who have received their doctorate or equivalent degree on or after 01 January 2012, and who show exceptional promise for doing creative research.
 The objectives of this program are to attract outstanding faculty members of Institutions of Higher Education (hereafter also called "universities") to the Department of the Navy's Science and Technology (S&T) research program, to support their research, and to encourage their teaching and research careers.
 Individuals who are holding non-profit equivalent positions are encouraged to apply.

 Proposals addressing research areas described in the ONR science and technology (S&T) department section of ONR's website, which are of interest to ONR program officers and division directors will be considered.
 Contact information for each division (a subgroup of an S&T department) is also listed within that section.
 Potential applicants may contact the appropriate division director or the program officer who is the point-of-contact for a specific technical area, to discuss their research ideas.
 Brief informal pre-proposals may be submitted to facilitate these discussions.
 Such discussions can clarify the content and breadth of the priority research areas and enhance the match between a subsequent proposal and DoN research needs.